UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-complete-metric-spaces.lagda.md

 ### The metric space of Cauchy approximations in a complete metric space is complete

-Given a Cauchy approximation of Cauchy approximations `U : ℚ⁺ → ℚ⁺ → A` in a saturated complete metric space `A`, we construct its limit as follows:
+Given a Cauchy approximation of Cauchy approximations `U : ℚ⁺ → ℚ⁺ → A` in a complete metric space `A`, we construct its limit as follows:

 1. for any `η : ℚ⁺`, the partial application `ε ↦ U ε η` is a Cauchy approximation in `A`;